-In connection with the Initial Public Offering, the underwriters were granted a 45-day option from the date of the Initial Public Offering to purchase up to 2,625,000 additional Units to cover over-allotments.
-On November 16, 2021, the underwriters partially exercised the over-allotment option and purchased an additional 2,495,246 Units at an offering price of \$10.00 per Unit, generating additional gross proceeds of \$24,952,460 to the Company.
+In connection with the Initial Public Offering, the Underwriters were granted a 45-day option from the date of the Initial Public Offering to purchase up to 2,625,000 additional Units to cover over-allotments.
+On November 16, 2021, the Underwriters partially exercised the over-allotment option and purchased an additional 2,495,246 Units at an offering price of \$10.00 per Unit, generating additional gross proceeds of \$24,952,460 to the Company.

 The underwriters received a cash underwriting discount of \$0.20 per Unit, or \$3,999,049 in the aggregate, which became payable at the closing of the Initial Public Offering.
-In addition, the underwriters are entitled to a deferred fee of \$0.35 per Unit, or \$6,998,336 in the aggregate.
-The deferred fee will become payable to the underwriters from the amounts held in the Trust Account solely in the event that the Company completes a Business Combination, subject to the terms of the underwriting agreement.
+In addition, the underwriters were entitled to a deferred fee of \$0.35 per Unit, or \$6,998,336 in the aggregate.
+In July 2022, a portion of the deferred underwriting fee in the amount of \$4,898,835 was waived by Goldman Sachs & Co.
+LLC Securities, Inc., one of the underwriters.
+Upon IPO, a portion of the entire deferred underwriting fee was allocated to public warrants, which resulted in a charge to the statement of operations.
+Therefore, a portion of this waived deferred underwriting fee was recorded as a gain in the condensed statements of operations in the amount of \$240,082 for the three and nine months ended September 30, 2022.
+The remaining \$4,658,753 was recorded as a reduction to accumulated deficit as of September 30, 2022.